 - The "advisor" who sold him this policy received a huge commission from the product company, which they will recoup over time from the teacher's account.

 And that's why they want to keep the teacher's money and why the penalties are so high if he wants to get out of his scheme.
 In fact, the provider will bleed him slowly, so they can recoup the salesperson's commission and their own fees.
 The massive and hidden commission the adviser was so hungry for has cost him plenty and the teacher had no idea...because he was never told the truth.

 "Hello," said the suavely dressed Brit.
 "Let me introduce you to some offshore pension funds.
 You will make a lot of tax-free money.
 Have a look at these performance charts."
-The adviser probably then showed the teacher some funds that had spectacular recent returns.
+The advisor probably then showed the teacher some funds that had spectacular recent returns.
 "We will get you into these great funds, don't worry" he said.
-And thereafter the adviser set up a monthly purchase plan having filled in all the paperwork for the teacher to save him the trouble.
+And thereafter the advisor set up a monthly purchase plan having filled in all the paperwork for the teacher to save him the trouble.
 "Just sign here..."